Miscellaneous subjects that crossed my mind while listening to a lecture about Chuck Jones’s Hunting Trilogy (1951-53)

 It was first performed at The Idler Academy at the Port Eliot Festival in July 2017.
 Here are a couple of photos:

-And it had a one-off London date at The Hen and Chickens Theatre Bar on 4th October 2017.
+And it had a London date at The Hen and Chickens Theatre Bar on 4th October 2017.

 Audience members took to social media to describe the show as brilliant, hilarious, wonderful, clever, surreal and very, very, very silly.